IOSH in action

 To achieve our goals, we're working with the International Labour Organization, International Social Security Association, Commonwealth Business Women Africa, Department of Occupational Health and Safety Services Kenya and Ministry of Labour Relations Ghana.
 Special thanks to Chris/Lumiere films and Nana/CBW-Africa.

 This is very much the start of the journey.
 We're documenting our progress, starting with a video depicting our engagement to date with each community.
-Check out the four projects below, read our latest news article, and keep your eye out for updates over the coming months.
+Check out the four projects below, read our latest news article, and find out about the impact we've had so far.
+Plus, keep your eye out for updates over the coming months.

 Shea butter production forms the basis of work for the women in North Ghana.
 The end product is a high-value range of oils, used as an ingredient in cooking and in the beauty industry.
 But the women retain little of its value.
 Many are unfit to work by the time they reach their 40s because of heat exposure and musculoskeletal disorders – but continue to do so with significant injury or illness.